leanprover-community/mathlib3/docs/extras/casts.md

 # Coercions from numbers #

 This document is not about coercions in general -- see [section 10.6 of TPIL](https://leanprover.github.io/theorem_proving_in_lean/type_classes.html#coercions-using-type-classes) for a general overview.
-This is an overview of how to work with the coercions `ℕ → ℤ → ℚ → ℝ → ℂ` (maps which mathematicians fondly call "the identity function") and also the the natural coercions from `ℤ` to a general ring and so on.
+This is an overview of how to work with the coercions `ℕ → ℤ → ℚ → ℝ → ℂ` (maps which mathematicians fondly call "the identity function") and also the natural coercions from `ℤ` to a general ring and so on.

 In brief: this document might help if you have three integers `x y z`, a proof that `x * y = z`, and your goal is `↑x * ↑y = ↑z`, something which you suspect is a statement about real numbers.